sepandhaghighi/githubp/README.md

 - Open `githubp.com` and enter a GitHub path
 - Or simply edit any GitHub URL in your browser:
     - `github.com/username` → `githubp.com/username`

+## Issues & Bug Reports

+Just fill an issue and describe it.
+We'll check it ASAP! or send an email to [info@github.com](mailto:info@github.com "info@github.com").

+- Please complete the issue template